Teaching support from the UK’s largest provider of in-school maths tuition

-A diagnostic assessment is a type of assessment or test used to evaluate a student’s strengths, weaknesses, and skills.
-The results are not used for grading purposes, but used to make adjustments to the direction of a lesson by identifying learners’ key misconceptions.
+A diagnostic assessment is a type of assessment used to evaluate a student’s strengths, weaknesses, knowledge and skills.
+The questions are structured to identify a learner’s specific misconceptions.
+The results are not used for grading purposes, but to make adjustments to the direction of a lesson.

 Why is diagnostic assessment key to pupil progress?